Creating Custom Architectures

 Privileged instructions

-CREATOR also supports having privileged instuctions that can only be executed in kernel mode, by adding the privileged property.
+CREATOR also supports having privileged instructions that can only be executed in kernel mode, by adding the privileged property.
 This is the reason for having system calls in the first place, we allow the user to ask doing things that require a higher privilege (e.g. accessing I/O) without giving them that privilege itself.

 instructions: